idrinkdepresso/rotr-mod-windows/README.md

 ## Injector installation
 1. Make sure you have Beta build 813 installed

    a.
 Open your steam library

-b. navigate to ROTR
+   b.
+Navigate to ROTR

-c. right click ROTR & select properties
+   c.
+Right click ROTR & select properties

-d. navigate to "betas"& select "build813-build813" your game should automatically update
+   d.
+Navigate to "betas"& select "build813-build813"
+   - your game should automatically update
 2. Download this repository
 3. Extract the files to your ROTR directory (Steam/steamapps/common/rise of the tomb raider)